 - Grades earned and offered for acceptance shall be based on official transcripts and shall be accepted at face value subject to validation if required by the receiving school's accreditation.
-If validation of the official transcript is deemed necessary, or if the student does not possess an official transcript or is a home education student, successful completion of courses shall be validated through performance during the first grading period as outlined in subsection (2) of SBR 6A-1.09942.
-A student transferring into a Nassau County School must be enrolled in the school for at least twenty (20) days in order to receive a report card for that grading period. - Validation of courses shall be based on performance in classes at the receiving school.
+If validation of the official transcript is deemed necessary, or if the student does not possess an official transcript or is a home education student, successful completion of courses shall be validated through performance during the first grading period as outlined in subsection (2) of SBR 6A-1.09942. - Validation of courses shall be based on performance in classes at the receiving school.
 A student transferring into a school shall be placed at the appropriate sequential course level and should be passing each required course at the end of the first grading period.
 Students who do not meet this requirement shall have courses validated using the Alternative Validation Procedure, as outlined in subsection (3) of SBR 6A-1.09942. - Alternative Validation Procedure.
-If validation based on performance as described above is n o t satisfactory, then any one of the following alternatives identified in the district student progression plan shall be used for validation purposes as determined by the teacher, principal, and parent:
+If validation based on performance as described above is not satisfactory, then any one of the following alternatives identified in the district student progression plan shall be used for validation purposes as determined by the teacher, principal, and parent:

-- Portfolio evaluation by the superintendent or designee; - > Demonstrated performance in courses taken at other public or private accredited schools; - Demonstrated proficiencies on nationally normed standardized subject area assessments; - > Demonstrated proficiencies on the FSA; or - Written review of the criteria utilized for a given subject provided by the former school. - > Students must be provided at least ninety (90) days from date of transfer to prepare for assessments outlined in paragraphs (3)(c) and (d) of this rule if required.
+- > Portfolio evaluation by the superintendent or designee; - > Demonstrated performance in courses taken at other public or private accredited schools; - > Demonstrated proficiencies on nationally-normed standardized subject area assessments; - > Demonstrated proficiencies on the FSA; or - > Written review of the criteria utilized for a given subject provided by the former school. - Students must be provided at least ninety (90) days from date of transfer to prepare for assessments outlined in paragraphs (3)(c) and (d) of this rule if required.